stuart-n-wilson/House-price-prediction/README.md

 ## Results

-Best Kaggle submission: **0.12651 RMSLE** using a tuned LightGBM pipelnie — placing in approximately the top 23% of the leaderboard.
+Best Kaggle submission: **0.12651** RMSE of log of Sale Price using a tuned LightGBM pipeline — placing in approximately the top 23% of the leaderboard.

 **Most importantly, gained a lot of understanding of end-to-end ML pipelines.**